When we think about bridal wear, we usually imagine beautiful, white wedding gowns… and you probably THINK you know why…

 There are many other wedding wardrobe traditions that may bring added meaning to your special day.
 Don’t forget you can pick and choose how to incorporate aspects of those traditions, even if you want a more conventional wedding look!
 For example, brides from Scottish heritage may wear a Tartan shawl over their white gown!

-Whatever you choose, it should be a reflection of you and the traditions you want to embrace (or defy) as you begin your new life together!
+When it’s time to shop for a wedding gown, it should be a reflection of you and the traditions you want to embrace (or defy) as you begin your new life together!